-On August 13, 2020, the Company entered into loan agreements with its Chief Executive Officer (Nicholas Brodie), Chief Operating Officer (Wayne Hatton-Jones) and former Chief Financial Officer (Gavin Vandervegt) (collectively, the "Executives") as partial compensation for the services provided by the Executives in 2019.
+On August 13, 2020, the Company entered into loan agreements (the "Executive Loans") with its CEO (Nicholas Brodie), COO (Wayne Hatton-Jones) and former CFO (Gavin Vandervegt) (the "Executives") as partial compensation for the services provided by the Executives in 2019.
 The loans are non-interest bearing, non-recourse loans with a term of three years.
+Pursuant to the terms of the loan agreements, the Executives used the proceeds of the loans to exercise 4,563,000 common share purchase warrants held by the Executives.
+The common shares issued to the Executives on exercise of the warrants are held by the Company as security for the outstanding loan balance.

-For the year ended December 31, 2022 (in US\$ unless otherwise stated)
+For the year ended December 31, 2023 (in US\$ unless otherwise stated)